Skip to main content Skip to home page

 If you have questions about visitation at Deaconess facilities,

-The Women's Hospital, Deaconess Cross Pointe, Deaconess Clinic/other outpatient facilities are also limiting visitors.
+The Women's Hospital, Deaconess Cross Pointe, Deaconess Clinic and other outpatient facilities

 • Masking is not required by patients unless they have respiratory symptoms or confirmed respiratory viral illness.